dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 ![Adding The Matrix movie to the database with the 'Create' component](~/blazor/tutorials/movie-database-app/part-2/_static/create-new.png)

+When you select the **Create** button, the movie data is posted to the server and saved in the database.
 When the app returns to the `Index` page, the added entity appears:

 ![The Matrix movie shown in the movies 'Index' page](~/blazor/tutorials/movie-database-app/part-2/_static/movie-added.png)